syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Editing.md

 In TreeGrid we can perform edit action by single or double click using `BeginEditAction` , default value of this property is `DblClick`.

-The following code example shows how to enable single click edit in tree grid.
+The following code example shows how to enable single click edit in TreeGrid.

 {% highlight CSHTML %}
 @(Html.EJ().TreeGrid("TreeGridContainer")